 HUBwatch is a flexible, network configuration and management application that you access by means of a graphical user interface (GUI).
-HUBwatch manages network modules installed in a hub as well as the hub itself; it also manages other network facilities, such as the GIGAswitch/FDDI system.
+HUBwatch manages network modules installed in a hub as well as the hub itself; it also manages other network facilities, such as the GIGAswitch/FDDI system and the GIGAswitch/ATM system.